-Although Jesus included no exclusions to this teaching and His life example, too often His followers dismiss them as aspirational, something not possible in the “real” world.
-While it is easy to label this teaching as unrealistic in the what is less noted is how following these central instructions could prevent escalation of social or political tension into combat.
+Although Jesus offered no exclusions to this teaching and His life example, too often His followers dismiss them as aspirational, something not possible in the “real” world.
+While it is easy to dismiss this teaching as unrealistic, what is then list is consideration of how following these central instructions could prevent escalation of social or political tension into combat.

 There is no greater example of such escalation of conflict into combat into conflagration than the First World War.
 Of course the Armistice of 11/11/1918 was only a 21 year pause to the decimation that was Second World War.
 This escalation cycle continued through the Cold War and the proxy-wars that continue to this day.

 1917 serves serves as a suggestion that, in the midst of the repeated failure of the ways of the “real” world, it might be time to give the Way of Christ a try.